Li Chengqi

-Li Chengqi (李成器) (679 – January 5, 742), known as Wu Chengqi (武成器) during the reign of his grandmother Wu Zetian and as Li Xian (李憲) after 716, formally Emperor Rang (讓皇帝, literally, "the emperor who yielded"), was an imperial prince of the Tang dynasty who served as crown prince during the first reign of his father Emperor Ruizong, who yielded that position to his younger half-brother Li Longji (Emperor Xuanzong) during Emperor Ruizong's second reign.
+Li Chengqi (李成器) (679 – January 5, 742), known as Wu Chengqi (武成器) during the reign of his grandmother Wu Zetian and as Li Xian (李憲) after 716, posthumous name Emperor Rang (讓皇帝), was an imperial prince of the Tang dynasty who served as crown prince during the first reign of his father Emperor Ruizong, who yielded that position to his younger half-brother Li Longji (Emperor Xuanzong) during Emperor Ruizong's second reign.
 Li Chengqi had a number of children, including his oldest son, Li Jin, the Prince of Ruyang, who was called one of the Eight Immortals of the Wine Cup by famous poet Du Fu.

 According to historical records, Li Chengqi was close to his younger brother, Li Longji (later Emperor Xuanzong), and was never ambitious.
 Despite his never having been emperor, he was posthumously honored as an emperor by Emperor Xuanzong.

 Background

 Li Chengqi was born in 679, during the reign of his grandfather Emperor Gaozong.
 He was the oldest son of Li Dan, who was then the Prince of Yu, and Li Dan's wife Princess Liu.
 Sometime after his birth, he was created the Prince of Yongping.